Outstream Ltd © 2011 All Rights Reserved. Privacy Policy | Terms and Conditions

 Outstream benefits from a group of exceptional Associates delivering exceptional outcomes.
 We have an unusual blend of permanently employed staff and experienced associates that work together to deliver services exceeding customer expectations.
 Our Quality Assurance systems are rigorous and client feedback is a measure of our results.

 We bring together teams with a wide range of commercial, government, research and education backgrounds to develop innovative solutions for our customers.
-Our Associates include people experienced in the leadership and management of schools, LAs and similar organisations and with expertise in ICT, capital programmes such a BSF, Academies and PCP, school improvement, teaching and learning, children's services and other LEA functions such as equalities, school review and education research.
+Our Associates include people experienced in the leadership and management of schools, LAs and similar organisations and with expertise in Technology, capital programmes, Academies and Free Schools, school improvement, teaching and learning, children's services and other LA functions such as equalities, school review and education research.
 These educational backgrounds are complemented by Associates from commerce that bring skills and experience in fields such as business process engineering, procurement and project management.
 A number of our Associates are celebrated for their achievements in their field of expertise.

-Richard is one of a small community of highly experienced Becta accredited lead assessors for the ICT Mark, having engaged with schools using the Self Review Framework as both consultant and assessor since its pilot and inception in 2005.
-He is involved in the training and accreditation of assessors nationally and has been contracted by the DCSF to work with challenged schools ("Keys to success schools") in London and to explore with their Senior Leadership how better deployment of technology in learning, teaching and school operations can deliver operational benefits and diminish burdens.
+Richard is one of a small community of 3rd Millennium Learning Award guides and a highly experienced Naace accredited lead assessors for the ICT Mark, having engaged with schools using the Self Review Framework as both consultant and assessor since its pilot and inception in 2005.
+He is involved in the training and accreditation of assessors nationally and has been contracted by the DfE to work with challenged schools ("Keys to success schools") in London and to explore with their Senior Leadership how better deployment of technology in learning, teaching and school operations can deliver operational benefits and diminish burdens.
 As a teacher trainer and educator he is engaging and successful, with consistently high evaluation scores.
 Richard is the founder and director of Outstream Limited

 Debbie is a highly motivated skilled Programme and Change Manager with extensive experience of delivery in a wide range of industry sectors.
 Successful track record of delivering infrastructure and software development programmes.
 Debbie has lead teams in end to end application developments and Service Delivery.
 She has excellent negotiation and coaching skills, motivating teams to deliver.
 She has strong communication and effective stakeholder management skills. £multi-million projects and day to day management of multiple software development and implementation projects/work streams through all stages of formal project lifecycle to agreed timescales.
 Effectively managing several projects concurrently, delivered through multi site delivery streams including management of technicians, software developers, technical and none technical staff.
 Customer focused; ensures that requirements and stakeholder specifications are followed through.
 Driven by best practice, passion and a desire to enjoy the work, ensures that in-house processes are followed and keeps communication channels open with both suppliers and customers.
 Strong use of tools and techniques such as PRINCE2, Gantt charts, PERT, MS project, requirements management, business process mapping, mind maps, work flows, process flows, swimlanes, visio diagrams, MS PowerPoint and other MS Office software etc.